How To Import A Dog From The US Into Canada

 For dogs less than 8 months old:

-- The dog will need a current Rabies Vaccination Certificate, if over 3 months old.
+- The dog will need a current Rabies Vaccination Certificate if over 3 months old.
+(If the dog is less than 3 months of age, it does not need a rabies vaccination.)

-- A Veterinary Certificate of Health signed by the veterinarian issued no more than 72 hours before the dog crosses the border.
-The certificate must clearly identify the animal, confirm age, that it is free of disease and can be transported without undue suffering and has the required vaccinations.
+- A Veterinary Certificate of Health signed by the veterinarian, issued no more than 72 hours before the dog crosses the border.
+The certificate must precisely identify the animal, establish its age, state that it is healthy and able to travel without suffering excessively and list all of its vaccines.

 For dogs over 8 months old: